natenka/pyneng-book-en/docs/source/book/10_useful_functions/zip.rst

     In [3]: list(zip(a,b))
     Out[3]: [(1, 100), (2, 200), (3, 300)]

-Использование zip() со списками разной длины:
+Use zip() with lists of different lengths:

 .. code:: python